Melharmony: Melharmony festivals

 Melharmony festivals featuring two master composers who were contemporaries from the diverse worlds of melody and harmony such as OVK-Bach Festival centered on the creations and contributions of Oottukkadu Venkata Kavi (1700 - 1765) from the East and Johann Sebastian Bach (1685 - 1750) from the West or Tyagaraja (1767-1847)—Mozart (1756–91) Festival and Dikshitar (1775-1835)—Beethoven (1770-1827) Festival have pioneered a new era in world music attracting musicians, composers, orchestras, conductors, scholars, students and listeners of both cultures alike.
 The highlight of such festivals are performances of traditional Eastern melodic and Western harmony-centric repertoire and a climactic section of Melharmonic arrangements of pure melodic works performed by Western orchestras and ensembles.
-Scholarly sessions, contests, student and community music and dance events as well as skits/plays centered on the master composers also enhance the artistic and academic experience.

 General Melharmony Festivals and events have been held in Göttingen, Germany, the Goetheanum in Switzerland, London, Bradford, Manchester and other cities in UK and in various cities in USA including Houston and Minneapolis.